confluentinc/confluent-sigma/quickstart/winlogbeat/winlogbeat-ksql.md

 Once Winlogbeat events are in Confluent, they can be analyzed in real time using ksqlDB.

-The following ksql query can be used to create a Stream from Winlogbeat events:
+The following ksql query can be used to create a Stream from Winlogbeat events.
+Note extensive use of the `STRUCT` keyword to read and parse nested JSON.

+A tutorial on working with nested JSON in ksqlDB is available at [developer.confluent.io](https://developer.confluent.io/tutorials/working-with-nested-json/ksql.html "Working with nested JSON").

 ```sql
 CREATE STREAM WINLOGBEAT (